JONSASSE/432-2018/projects/project2/APPROVED.md

 - Kedar Mahajan
 - Gabrielle Rieth
 - Vinh Trinh
+- Khaled Alayed

-## Proposals Still to Come or Under Revision (3 people)
+## Proposals Still to Come or Under Revision (2 people)

 - Remember, the deadline for Project 2 Proposal Submission is **2018-04-17 at 5 PM**.
 - Submit your Project 2 Proposal [at this link](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1).

 ```
-Khaled Alayed
 John McDonnell
 Peter Wilkinson
 ```